This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 h2

-on the individual blog post page. - While the syntax is verbose, it's important to understand the underlying technique to get this working with just CSS.
+on the individual blog post page. - While the syntax might seem verbose, understanding this technique is key to getting it to work with just CSS.

 - The